 Taking regular breaks is just as important as the time you spend studying.
 Work out how long you can realistically concentrate for and set a timer – a good starting place is 25 minutes of studying with 5 minutes of rest in between.
 Mix up your breaks to keep your mind and body stimulated; stretch your legs by walking your dog, make a cup of tea or Facetime a friend.
 You could also motivate yourself by planning a reward after the study session; hanging out with a friend, cooking your favourite meal or catching up on a TV series.

 Your mind is most effective when it’s nourished with fruits, vegetables and plenty of water.
 Eat everything in moderation and be sure to treat yourself too.
 You may find light snacks such as nuts or a banana help you through study sessions and slow release breakfast carbohydrates like porridge oats will keep you full until lunch.
 Schedule meal breaks into your revision timetable and avoid staying at your desk to eat.
+If you’re fasting for Ramadan, please take a look at this guide to keeping your energy levels up.

 Get Enough Sleep